RedEye1605/Leksara/docs/features.md

 - `non_alpha_threshold` controls how tolerant the detector is to symbols and ASCII art.
 Lower thresholds catch more cases but may flag legitimate product names.
 - CartBoard does not mutate text; use it in read-only audits before invoking cleaning pipelines.
 - Combine `get_flags` with cleaning outputs to confirm that PII masking removed flagged tokens.
+- Stopword counts reflect the bundled Indonesian dictionary; pass a custom iterable to `remove_stopwords` (or pre-clean text) when you need domain-specific vocabularies.

 ---